Volunteering during COVID-19

-Volunteering at Wirral University Teaching Hospitals can offer a great opportunity to give something back to your local community.
-However, hospitals can be very challenging environments.
-They are busy places that care for sick and critically ill patients and their families which can be distressing.
+Volunteering at Wirral University Teaching Hospitals can offer a great opportunity to give something back or broadening your experience to your local community.
+Hospitals are busy places that care for sick and critically ill patients and their families which can be challenging yet rewarding.

 - Friendly and approachable

 - Willing to help us promote equality and diversity in the workplace

 - Able to work independently and use initiative after initial training

 - Emotionally mature and able to stay calm in difficult situations

 - Available to offer a regular weekly commitment of at least 2 hours for 6 months or more

 Each role has a specific list of duties that the volunteer can undertake, however all volunteers should also:

 - Be polite, courteous and respectful to others

 - Get to know the hospital layout and be a source of information